 How to Raise Issues at Public Meetings

 - Find out about upcoming meetings.
 Call the local office to find out when and where the policy maker will be appearing.
 Confirm this information as close to the event as possible.
 Legislators' schedules change frequently.
-Some legislators list public meeting on their websites.
+Some legislators list public meetings on their websites.
 Others have "newsletters" which list public appearances.
 In addition, some will list "Town Hall" meetings in the local papers.

 - Prepare in advance.
 Spend a few minutes prior to the meeting identifying the exact question you want to ask and any information that you want to raise.
 You may also want to prepare a "second choice" question, in case someone else in the audience asks a similar question first.